All the images on this page are of pieces made during my

 My own silver clay jewellery is heavily influenced by nature and vintage found objects.
 Fine silver flowers, leaves, buttons (using my tutorial published in Kirstie Allsopp's book 'Craft' ) shell-like shapes and beautiful pendants made by imprinting vintage crochet into the clay are common themes in my workshops.

-I keep my workshops small (4 or 5 people) because I like to offer a good deal of one-to-one time.
+I keep my workshops small (a maximum of 6 people) because I like to offer a good deal of one-to-one time.
 This allows people to follow any ideas or particular designs they might like to make during the session and to maximise the time they have.
 I have found that in workshops of this size people are often pleasantly surprised at the level of skill they can gain and the quality of the pieces they are able to make.

 Cake is a *very* important fuel for crafting.
 We always break halfway through the workshop to eat homemade cake, drink tea and coffee and have a chat.